maurges/every-rust-gui-library/notes.md

 about gtk in advance, I would have made a task where I need to use both components in a factory, and components by themselves in a tree.
 Maybe create a custom button or something.
 Or make search field into a separate widget!

+This piece of shit breaks.
+So I want to create a component, but for some reson it says `view_output` not found, and also now it complains that I need to define Root and init_root.
+Fucking magic macros.

+The tutorial is still outdated at times.
+Fuck me, I should have gone with the old version.

+The macros break my code actions.
+Fuck this shit.
+Both qt and gtk suck.

+Well, the factory example worked, but I didn't like writing it.
+I mean, no, writing it itself was pretty easy, but trying to deviate from the example in the tutorial fails.
+Well that's not true as well, only the big deviations that I tried to do failed, but small meaningless changes are ok.
+Except that for the macros breaking themselves and breaking my rust-analyzer.